daniel-molina/visualequation/HACKING.md

 > **Note**:
 >
-> The main use of parenthesis throughout the text to help the reader understand
+> The main use of parenthesis throughout the text is to help the reader
-> the sentences and their scope, not to provide additional information.
+> understand sentences and their scope.
+Information inside parenthesis should
+> be always redundant for the meticulous reader.

 ## Formalism of an equation